 Some agents shy away from disability insurance because they don’t understand it.
 This is unfortunate because workers can benefit from paycheck protection and agents can benefit from the lucrative commissions that disability insurance sales yield.
 In fact, agents who sell life insurance can more than double their commissions by also selling individual disability insurance.

 Instead of avoiding disability insurance sales, you need to find the training materials that will empower you to sell confidently and successfully.
-A disability insurance wholesaler can provide the training resources you need, including disability insurance glossaries to help you learn the terminology, case studies to help you see how to apply coverage options, blogs, videos, and articles to guide you through challenging issues, and sales tips to help you close more sales.
+A disability insurance wholesale broker can provide the training resources you need, including disability insurance glossaries to help you learn the terminology, case studies to help you see how to apply coverage options, blogs, videos, and articles to guide you through challenging issues, and sales tips to help you close more sales.

 Sales Collateral

-A successful marketing campaign involves a lot of sales collateral.
-You need client handouts to share in person, mail out in letters, and attach to emails, as well as social media posts with eye-catching graphics.
+To do this, you need client handouts to share in person, mail out in letters, and attach to emails, as well as social media posts with eye-catching graphics.
 Plus, don’t forget about sales letters and email campaigns.
 Creating all this material on your own could become a full-time job, leaving you with no time to focus on finding prospects or meeting with clients – and that’s assuming you have the design skills needed to put together professional-looking graphics.
 A disability insurance wholesaler can provide you with a huge supply of ready-to-go sales pieces.

 Marketing Insights

 Getting your foot in the door is often the hardest part.
 You may not know which markets to target or how to approach them effectively.
 Once again, a disability insurance wholesaler can help.
 Using their expertise in disability insurance sales, wholesalers can provide you with insights into different markets to explore the different types of disability insurance products that will appeal to clients.
-A wholesaler can also provide market-specific sales kits and other materials to help you create campaigns that lead to results.
+A wholesale insurance broker can also provide market-specific sales kits and other materials to help you create campaigns that lead to results.

 Having Someone in Your Corner